amkimian/datahub_js/docs/RepoApi.md

 var apiInstance = new DataHubApi.RepoApi();

-var userApiKey = "userApiKey_example"; // String | The user API key for this operation
+var apiKey = "apiKey_example"; // String | The user API key for this operation

-var userId = "userId_example"; // String | The id of the user that this dataset is associated with
+var repocode = "repocode_example"; // String | The code of the repo to add (must be part of the user's code)

 var body = new DataHubApi.Repository(); // Repository | Repository object that defines the element